Construction year1977, 1979, 1981

 - Floor insulation

-- Wall insulation, in this case with an External Thermal Insulation Composite System (ETICS)
+- Wall insulation, external (for instance with External Thermal Insulation Composite System – ETICS) or internal

 Roof / loft insulation

 Different types of materials can be used for internal and external insulation, either in a roll, panel or spray foam form, each having its own benefits and limitations: wool (glass, rock, sheep or hemp), polyurethane, expanded polystyrene (EPS) or extruded polystyrene (XPS).
 The recommended uses are the following:

 There are two main ways to insulate a loft or a roof: at the joists or at the rafters.